Ankr-network/ankr-docs/docs/staking/liquid-staking/bnb/bnb-liquid-staking-faq.md

 ### Does Ankr charge for the service?

 5% are subtracted from your Liquid Staking rewards to cover the services and operations provided by Ankr.
+Your APY already includes the fee so no need to recalculate it, you get what you see.

-Note that `relayer fee` is a fee for cross-chain transfer of your assets applied during staking and is not an Ankr fee.
+Note that relayer fee is a fee for cross-chain transfer of your assets applied during staking and is not an Ankr fee.

 ### What determines the amount of reward I receive each rebase of aBNBb?